krishnam-eng/krishnam-eng/README.md

+👨‍💼 **About Me**

-👋 Hi, I'm Bala - a passionate programmer, a pragmatic architect and an enthusiastic explorer.
+I'm Bala - a passionate programmer, a pragmatic architect and an enthusiastic explorer.

 - ✨ I love problem-solving, book-reading on tech and cognitive science topics, creating visual arts, constantly skilling up for tech industry trends and disseminating knowledge.
 - 👀 I'm interested in constant learning, exploring and coaching.
 - 🌱 I’m currently learning Cloud Computing (AWS), Modern EDA and its tech ecosystem, and Python.
 - 💞️ I’m looking to collaborate on opensource tools / freamworks related to EDA, Machine Learning...

-💪 You can talk to me about:
+💪 **You can talk to me about**
 - Industry Knowledge: Design Principles, Object Oriented Design, Test Driven Development, Software Project Management, Program Management, SDLC,...
 - Technologies: Java, Junit, Tomcat...
 - Environemnt: Linux, Ubuntu, Bash, Zsh, Nano...